attilapiros/trace-agent/README.md

 - see the call stack at the beginning of `anotherMethod`
 - and measure the elapsed time in milliseconds also within the `anotherMethod`
 - the trace the actual argument values used for calling the method `methodWithArgs`
+- the trace the return value of the method `methodWithArgs` call

 without touching the testartifact then we could set up the `actions.txt` (the config of the trace agent) like this: